-The Change Conference organised by Terre de Femmes in Berlin on 28th January [Programme here] was an opportunity for the Network to present its work at EU level and the on the .
+The Change Conference organised by Terre de Femmes in Berlin on 28th January [Programme here] was an opportunity for the Network to present its work at EU level and the Guide on the Istanbul Convention.
 Our members FSAN, Forward UK and Equipop also introduced their work with professionals and communities and training of change agents.
 Change agents shared their experiences about how FGM should be integrated into broader community discussions.
 German and UK government departments also presented their priority action on the issue.

+END FGM acts as a platform for rights holders to meet with decision makers.
 The Network was invited to speak alongside END FGM strong voice Aissatou Diallo at the European Parliament Socialist & Democrat Group meeting on Tuesday 3rd February, ahead of the International Day of Zero Tolerance to FGM.
 Aissatou explained how she works together with her community and advocates at local, national and European level to raise awareness and prevent FGM.
 She called on MEPs to keep FGM high on the EU agenda.
 Elise introduced the Network and highlighted the need to prioritise prevention as the most sustainable way to end the practice.
 You can watch Aissatou being interviewed before the event here.

 The Network was invited to present the Guide on the Istanbul Convention as a tool to end FGM at the European Learning Forum London on 5th February.
 The Forum gathered representatives from various EU countries (e.g. Belgium, the Netherlands, Portugal, Greece and Finland) to exchange good practices on programmes to work towards ending the practice in their country.
+The guide is now also available in French.

 We also participated in the UK government Zero Tolerance to FGM Inter-ministerial meeting on 6th February, which aimed to take stock of developments after the July Girls Summit. here].